Natalie Lau

 Background

-Natalie obtained her MSc in Applied Linguistics at The University of Edinburgh.
-She also holds a BSocSc (Hons) in Government and International Studies (minored in Translation Studies), awarded by HKBU.
+Natalie obtained an MSc in Applied Linguistics at The University of Edinburgh.
+She/they also hold(s) an MA in Language Studies and a BSocSc (Hons) in Government and International Studies (minored in Translation Studies), both awarded by Hong Kong Baptist University.